Are you looking for the ultimate 4 days in Paris itinerary?

 Quick Tips For Your 4 Days In Paris Itinerary

-The French in Paris know a few English words and you will be able to communicate enough to make your wishes known.
-You can even use a translator app on your phone to assist with your communications.
+The French people in Paris know a few English words and you will be able to communicate enough to make your wishes known.

 Great itinerary.
 I love Paris and have been there many times.
 The Louvre and the Eiffel Tower are favs.
 I also love Musee D’orsay.